Mike Ramsey (infielder)

-Michael Jeffrey Ramsey (born March 29, 1954) is a former Major League Baseball infielder.
+Michael Jeffrey Ramsey (born March 29, 1954) is an American former Major League Baseball infielder.
 He attended Appalachian State University.

 Career

-Ramsey played for Roswell High School.
+Ramsey played for Roswell High School in Roswell, Georgia.
 He was drafted in the 26th round of the 1972 amateur draft by the Chicago Cubs, but did not sign.
 In 1975, Ramsey was again drafted, this time in the 3rd round by the St. Louis Cardinals.
 He spent the next several years coming up through the Cardinals minor league farm system with stops in Johnson City, Arkansas, and Springfield, Illinois.
 Ramsey eventually made his Major League debut with the Cardinals on September 4, 1978, and would play his final game with the Los Angeles Dodgers on May 30, 1985.

 Ramsey was a member of the 1982 World Series Champion Cardinals team.
 In the series he went 0-for-1 with a run scored.